nwilson512/gravmin/user/pages/02.documentation/default.md

 Let's look again though, this simple task leaves a lot of questions unanswered:

 * How much of each ingredient do you add?
 * How do you cook it?
 In a pot, or a steamer?
+And for how long?
 * What kind of rice are you using, and do you need to adjust the water added for different kinds of rice?
 * How do you measure the ingredients?